wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-prepare-for-wvd/includes/7-summary.md

-In this module, you learned how to prepare your environment for Windows Virtual Desktop.
+In this module, you learned how to prepare your environment for Azure Virtual Desktop.
 The steps to prepare your environment are:

 - Set up Azure Active Directory (Azure AD)
 - Integrate with Active Directory Domain Services